 Customer centricityA McKinsey study states, 25% to 63% of global consumers expect their household income will continue to fall over time because of COVID-19.
 More than 75% of consumers expect COVID-19 to impact their routines and finances for months ahead while 50% expect the impact to go on for more than a third of the year.
 EY’s Consumer Index shows 35% of consumers will stockpile, while 28% will cut down on expenses.

 These studies are evidence of evolving consumption patterns which places both consumer habits and businesses’s responses in uncharted territory.
 Some businesses are responding with digital solutions while other are altering services to be free - to hold onto their hard-won customer base.

 Let’s look at a few businesses’ agile responses through the ‘customer centricity’ lens:

-- To ensure a seamless transition that would not hinder their customer services, tech companies provided employees with requisite hardware, software, security applications and tools.
+- To ensure a seamless transition to remote working, without hindering customer services, tech companies provided employees with requisite hardware, software, security applications and tools.